Excalibra/cybersecurity-interview-questions/docs/questions/red-team-interview-experience/01-java-deserialisation-principle.md

-## Java Deserialisation – Principle
+## **Q: What is the principle of Java deserialisation?**

-If a Java application deserialises user input – i.e., untrusted data – then an attacker can craft malicious input such that deserialisation yields unexpected objects.
-The generation of these unexpected objects may, in turn, lead to arbitrary code execution.
+**A:** If a Java application performs deserialisation on user input, i.e., untrusted data, an attacker can construct malicious input such that deserialisation produces unintended objects.
+During the creation of these unintended objects, arbitrary code execution may occur.

-In web applications written in Java, the communication between the application and the web server frequently involves the transmission of large numbers of serialised objects, for example in the following contexts:
+In web applications written in Java, large numbers of serialised objects are typically exchanged between the application and the web server.
+Examples include:

-- HTTP request parameters, cookies, and other parameters.
+- Parameters, cookies and other elements of HTTP requests;
-- The RMI protocol, which is widely used and entirely based on serialisation.
+- The RMI protocol, which is widely used and entirely based on serialisation;
-- JMX, which likewise processes serialised objects.
+- JMX, which also handles serialised objects;
-- Custom protocols employed to receive and send raw Java objects.
+- Custom protocols designed to send and receive raw Java objects.